NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 FSDAX
 -----

-There are several file systems that enable direct to the NVM for applications, such as ext4, ext3, XFS, and ramfs.
+There are several file systems that enable access to the NVM for applications, such as ext4, ext3, XFS, and ramfs.
 On NextgenIO the file system used for FSDAX is ext4.